maiziezhoulab/Maiziezhoulab.github.io/_pages/about.md

 2025).
 Please join us and share your work with us!</span> Workshop Website: [https://humanai4se.github.io/](https://humanai4se.github.io/).
 Paper submission deadline: Feb 15, 2025.  -->

+Welcome to the VCBL – Maizie Zhou Lab!

+We develop algorithms and mathematical models to address biological and neuroscience questions.
+We investigate multiple dimensions of these questions, spanning computational genomics, bioinformatics, computational neuroscience, and machine learning.

+Areas of Research: structural variant detection in personal and cancer genomes, haplotype phasing, reference-assisted assembly, machine learning, single-cell and spatial transcriptomics technologies, and analysis of neural circuits in natural and artificial neural networks.

 About me
 =====